Written and Illustrated by Tom Percival

 Primary Source Pairing:

 The bright orangey-red cover on this book is the reader’s first clue that color plays an important role in the telling of this story.
 Creator Tom Percival uses color as if it is a character in and of itself.
 For this primary source pairing, use the illustrations in the book as the primary source.
 Remind students that primary sources are defined as an artifact created during the time of study.
 We are analyzing the recently published book Perfectly Norman so that makes it our primary source.
 Before reading the book, instruct students to take special note of the colors in the book.
 As you read the book, the students will be color investigators.
 Read the book in its entirety then go back and revisit each page and discuss how color is used and what the colors mean.
-As instructional time allows, split the storytime into two lessons to maximize the visual analysis of color and accompanying the discussion.
+As instructional time allows, split the storytime into two lessons to maximize the visual analysis of color and the accompanying discussion.

 Questions for Discussion: